NewsFront RangeFort Collins

 Posted

-The EPIC ice rink is closed Thursday in response.
+The EPIC ice rink is closed Thursday.

-“We remain committed to the safety and security of City staff and every member of our community,” City Manager Kelly DiMartino said.
+“We remain committed to the safety and security of city staff and every member of our community,” City Manager Kelly DiMartino said.
 “This pause in our ice rink operations is out of an abundance of caution, to allow for staff support, and to provide time and space to understand the circumstances surrounding the event.”

 No other EPIC staff or visitors were injured, according to the city.

-DiMartino said a review is underway to understand the circumstances surrounding the Zamboni driver's death and EPIC safety protocol.
+DiMartino said a review is underway to understand the circumstances surrounding the driver's death and EPIC safety protocol.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.